ndronos/c-nomorph/Adamson-2011/README.md

 But does malloc() make C "primitive"?
 I sure didn't think so in 1986.
 In fact, it did a lot more than the languages at the time.
 Dynamic memory allocation was not actually common at the time -...
+And of course relative to assembly language, where you're directly exposed to the CPU and RAM, C's abstractions are profound.